MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/apac-idn-ppn-declaration.md

 In addition to the previous configuration, you must follow these steps to classify the tax type that the tax authority requires.
 You must be able to indicate whether the tax is PPN (VAT) or PPNnBM (luxury tax).

-1. In the **Electronic reporting** workspace, select **Configurations** > **Setup** to set up rules to identify the tax transaction in the related box of the SPT Masa PPN 1111 form.
+1. In the **Electronic reporting** workspace, select **Configurations** \> **Setup** to set up rules to identify the tax transaction in the related box of the SPT Masa PPN 1111 form.
-2. Select the current version, and on the **Lookups** FastTab, select the lookup name **TaxTypeLookup**.
+2. Select the current version, and then, on the **Lookups** FastTab, select the **TaxTypeLookup** lookup name.
 This lookup identifies the tax type that the tax authority requires in the SPT Masa PPN 1111 form.
 3. On the **Conditions** FastTab, select **Add**.
 4. On the new line, in the **Lookup result** field, select the type of tax.
 For example, select **PPN**.
 5. In the **Tax code** field, select the sales tax code that represents the tax type that you selected in the **Lookup result** field.
 For example, select **PPN10%**.